syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ## Undo and redo actions on form fields

-If you performed any undesired actions when editing the form fields, you can undo and redo the action to restore the previous state.
+If you performed undesired actions when editing the form fields, you can undo and redo the action to restore the previous state.

 The undo and redo operations are performed by assigning the `UndoHistoryController` instance to the `undoController` property of the `SfPdfViewer`.
 The UndoHistoryController class contains the `undo` and `redo` methods to perform the same, respectively.
 The `canUndo` and `canRedo` properties are used to check whether the undo and redo operations can be performed or not, respectively.
 The following code example illustrates how to perform the form filling undo and redo operations programmatically with the `SfPdfViewer`.